ivulovic/annouing/README.md

-# Create a React Library with TypeScript and Vite
+# Annouing React Library made with TypeScript and Vite

 This repository is an example of a React library created with TypeScript and Vite.